 The Sugar in Your Blood

 Type II diabetes, or high blood sugar.
-If lifestyle changes (healthy foods, exercise) aren’t enough to bring your blood sugar down, get a medicine for the diabetes and take it.
+If lifestyle changes (healthy foods, exercise) aren’t enough to bring your blood sugar down, ask your health care provider for a medication for the diabetes and take it.

 Are You Healthy?